w84death/esp8266-plantbestfriend/README.md

 ## Tutorial

-Read the complete tutorial at [bits.p1x.in](bits.p1x.in/plant-best-friend-esp8266-monitoring-part-1)
+Read the complete tutorial at [bits.p1x.in](bits.p1x.in/plant-best-friend-esp8266-monitoring-part-1).

+## Live Demo

+If it has a power then it's available at [iot.p1x.in](https://iot.p1x.in/).